 The extensions consisted of north and south wings along with an added back section.
 In the north section extra classrooms were added to provide for an extra 116 pupils, with folding partitions between two rooms on the first floor.
-The south section contained new Physics and Science laboratories, boiler room, toilets, cloakroom and classes, Headmasters private room.
+The south section contained new physics and science laboratories, boiler room, toilets, cloakroom and classes, headmasters private room.
 The rear section included a cloakroom and an entrance directly into the main assembly hall from a walkway behind the school.
-The school can now accommodate 250 pupils.
-The elevations were of Blue Pennant stone with Bath stone dressings.
+The school could now accommodate 250 pupils.
+The elevations were of blue pennant stone with Bath stone dressings.
 A new heating apparatus was installed throughout the old and new rooms, it was installed by the Engineer Mr E. Perman of Newport.
-The Laboratories were splendidly fitted by Messrs The Bennett Furnishing Co of Glengall Road, London.
-The school could now accommodate 250 pupils.
+The laboratories were splendidly fitted by Messrs The Bennett Furnishing Co of Glengall Road, London.

-The School was remodelled by Mr R. L. Roberts the Architect of Abercarn.
-The builder was Mr John Morgan from Blaenavon, the Clerk of the works was Mr C. Locke of 136 Caerleon Road, Newport.
+The contractor was Mr John Morgan from Blaenavon.
+The school was remodelled by the architect Mr R. L. Roberts of Abercarn.
+The clerk of the works was Mr C. Locke of 136 Caerleon Road, Newport.

-In January 1912 after the Extension work was completed at the Intermediate School, there were 13 members of the Teaching Staff, they were as follows – Mr W. D. Lewis Evans M.A.
-London, Headmaster; Miss E. Ruby Thomas B.A.; Miss Eva M. Evans B.A.; Miss M. Cartwright M.A.; Miss S. Pugh B.A.; Miss G. M. Edwards B.A.; Mr O. N. Roberts B.A.; Mr T. J. Thomas B.Sc.; Mr T. L. Davies; Mr D. J. Griffiths; Mr C. S. Reed B.Sc.; Mr M. R. Lewis B.A. and Mr E. Osbourne Samuel B.A.:
+In January 1912 after the extension work was completed at the Intermediate School, there were 13 members of the teaching staff, they were as follows – Headmaster Mr W. D. Lewis Evans M.A.
+London; Miss E. Ruby Thomas B.A.; Miss Eva M. Evans B.A.; Miss M. Cartwright M.A.; Miss S. Pugh B.A.; Miss G. M. Edwards B.A.; Mr O. N. Roberts B.A.; Mr T. J. Thomas B.Sc.; Mr T. L. Davies; Mr D. J. Griffiths; Mr C. S. Reed B.Sc.; Mr M. R. Lewis B.A. and Mr E. Osbourne Samuel B.A.:

-Tuition Fees – 17s 6d per term, payable in advance.
-Books and Stationary extra average cost from 15s to 17s 6d per annum.
-Mr N. J. Llewellyn, Clerk of the Governors.
+Tuition Fees – 17s.
+6d. per term, payable in advance. books and stationary extra average cost from 15s. to 17s.
+6d. per annum.
+Mr N. J. Llewellyn was clerk of the governors.

 Following is a link back to the Old School – Original School Building.